Guidance for Covid Safe Return of Playgroups

-Playgroup WA has prepared this document of issues to consider when completing a COVID Safety Plan.
-Whether you are formally asked for a plan or not, we strongly encourage you to consider the suggestions provided as you assess your individual playgroup operation.
+Playgroup WA prepared this document of issues to consider if completing a COVID Safety Plan.
+Whether you are formally asked for a plan or not, we encourage you to consider the suggestions provided as you assess your individual playgroup operation.

-- The 2sqm per person rule still applies to playgroups.
+- The 2sqm per person rule applies to playgroups.